☰ open navigation sidebar

 Objectives

-The workshop will review the latest information on cyber insider threats and best practices for mitigating them.
-It will review and discuss all steps and elements of a comprehensive cyber insider threat mitigation programme.
-In particular, this event will discuss:
+The workshop reviewed the latest information on cyber insider threats and best practices for mitigating them.
+It also reviewed all steps and elements of a comprehensive cyber insider threat mitigation programme.
+In particular, this event discussed:

 • The types and characteristics of potential cyber insiders (e.g., malicious, negligent, accidental, etc.)